lapalme/pyrealb/README.md

 # *pyRealB* - A Python Bilingual Text Realizer

-*Version 1.1 - February 2022*
+*Version 2.0 - May 2022*

-*pyRealB* is a Python adaptation of the JavaScript [**jsRealB**](http://rali.iro.umontreal.ca/jsRealB) with the same constituent syntax notation.
+*pyRealB* is a Python adaptation of the JavaScript [**jsRealB**](http://rali.iro.umontreal.ca/jsRealB) with the same constituent and dependency syntax notation.
 It facilitates its integration within Python applications by simply adding

 	from pyrealb import *